unthingable/monster-jam/docs/README.md

 If a group track containing SuperScene clips in its inner tracks was folded, SuperScene will launch the _entire_ last (bottom-most) scene of that group track that has a playing clip.

+**NOTE**: SuperScenes are experimental and are built using undocumented implementation details of Bitwig API to derive unique track IDs.
+There is a chance things will randomly stop working with a new release.

+### ID collision warnings

+Due to experimental nature of the underlying track ID mechanism, MonsterJam monitors track IDs for uniqueness.
+If a duplicate ID is detected, a notification will pop up with the names of tracks.

+If this happens, try duplicating the offending track and deleting the original, and definitely let me know.

 ## Device Selector

 Note: there is currently a bug in the API that will cause Device Selector display to freak out when adding new devices.
 In the meantime, scroll the track bank back and forth to clear.